 WordPress can be a great low-cost way to get up and running pretty quickly with a website you can edit yourself.
 You can get editing and make your website and blogs look great by using a few simple plug-ins and themes..
 So what's the problem?

-Well, there are two HUGE ones, but WordPress is an extremely popular website/blogging platform used by millions all over the world, and in the past we've used it on websites with custom themes we've built ourselves, so it can't be all THAT bad can it?
+Well, there are two HUGE ones, but WordPress is an extremely popular website/blogging platform used by millions all over the world, and back in the day we used it on websites with custom themes we built ourselves, so it can't be all THAT bad can it?
 Yes it can, but it depends on how much time and money you're willing to throw at it..
 So let's look at the advantages first..

 1. It's FREE!